DenisDovzhanyn/Discord-Profanity-Bot/README.md

 - **Database:** Uses PostgreSQL via `knex.js` to manage user and server data, and to track offenses.
 - **Discord.js:** Utilizes the `discord.js` library for interacting with the Discord API.
-- **API Integration:** Integrates with a profanity detection API to identify offensive content in messages.
+- **API Integration:** Integrates with a profanity detection API to identify offensive content in messages..